Business Tax Policy: Penalty Assessment

-- Late payment/filing penalty for filing/paying after the original due date (up to 25% of tax)
+- Late payment/filing penalty for filing/paying after the original due date (up to 25% of the total tax liability)

-- Late payment/filing penalty for filing/paying after the extended due date (up to 25% of tax)
+- Late payment/filing penalty for filing/paying after the extended due date (up to 25% of the total tax liability)

 Penalties are cumulative.
-A tax filer who violates all penalty provisions will be assessed the penalty for each violation.
+A taxfiler who violates all penalty provisions will be assessed the penalty for each violation.
 However, it is not the City or the County's desire to assess penalties equal to 55% of the tax.
 Penalties will be assessed in the above order.
 Once a penalty is assessed at 25% (5% plus 20%), all subsequent penalties that are due for the tax year are limited to 5% each.
 The minimum amount per penalty assessment is $5.

 This policy does not limit the 100% penalty for a failure to file for three or more consecutive years.
 The 100% penalty is a part of the initial penalty calculation, which will be assessed without limitation.
 Additionally, this policy does not limit penalties assessed on separate tax years, even if returns for multiple tax years are filed at the same time.

-Example 1: ABC Inc. fails to file an extension and payment at 4/15/02.
-On March 30, 2003, the combined return is filed with a Multnomah County tax liability of $650 and a Portland tax liability of $900, for a combined amount due of $1,550.
-This return should be assessed a late penalty (for each program) for filing after the original due date.
+Example 1: ABC Inc. fails to file an extension and pay their tax liability on 4/15/19.
+On March 30, 2020, the Combined Tax Return is filed with a Multnomah County Business Income Tax liability of $650 due and a Portland Business License Tax liability of $900 due, for a combined amount due of $1,550.
+This return will be assessed a late filing penalty for filing after the original due date.
 There is no penalty assessment for filing after an extended due date, since an extended due date was never granted.
 Since the delinquency is for four months or more, a total of 25% of the total tax will be assessed.
 The total late filing penalty is $387.50 (Total tax liability: $1,550 x 25%).